TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 Cruises

-Texas : Features : Columns : N. Ray Maxie :
+Texas : Features : Columns : Nolan Maxie :

 During all of my travel experience and road running across the state of Texas, I have seen a multitude of car wrecks.
-The worst traffic accident that I ever saw in my entire life was encountered on US Highway 59, about 45 miles north of Houston.
-The worst I ever saw, by far.
-No exceptions.
+But, the worst traffic accident I ever saw in my entire life was encountered on US Highway 59, about 45 miles north of Houston.
+The worst I ever saw, by far!
+No exceptions!
 Period!

-Although not showing any significant signs of serious injury, he was seriously traumatized.
-As he soon responded to our care and touch, he settled down to only a whimper.
-Then, happily I could hear the distant sound of an ambulance siren coming north up Highway 59.
-Quickly, the emergency crew arrived and as soon as I could, I turned the infant over to their care and capable hands.
-Several wreckers, highway patrolmen and more ambulances began to arrive.
-Among all the rush and excitement, I managed to ease away and went back to my car.
-Leaving and driving around the wreckage, I continued my journey to Houston, where I later began my search for employment.
+Soon, happily I could hear the distant sound of an ambulance siren coming up Highway 59, northbound from Humble.
+Quickly the emergency crews arrived.
+As soon as I could, I turned the infant over to EMT care and capable hands.
+Several wrecker trucks, highway patrolmen and more ambulances began to arrive.
+Among all the clutter, rush and excitement, I managed to ease away and went back to my car.
+Leaving, I drove around the wreckage and continued my journey to Houston, where I later began my search for employment.
+Within a week I found a job at General Electric Company.

-These terrible accidents don't have to happen and drivers often can't realize their seriousness until they are involved in one.
+These terrible accidents don't have to happen.
+Careless drivers often can't realize their seriousness until they are involved in one.
 Please drive sanely and safely, always.
+Life is fragile and precious.

 piddlinacres@consolidated.net